-Rachel received her PhD in immigration and refugee history at Monash University in 2011.
-Based in part on her doctoral research, Rachel published her first book, Immigration Policy from 1970 to the Present with Routledge in 2016.
-During the Laureate Fellowship, Rachel has conducted extensive archival research throughout Australia and in the United States (states of New York, Rhode Island, Minnesota and Ohio), Britain and Switzerland.
+Dr Rachel Stevens received her PhD in immigration and refugee history at Monash University in 2011.
+During her Kathleen Fitzpatrick Laureate Fellowship, Rachel conducted extensive archival research throughout Australia and in the United States (states of New York, Rhode Island, Minnesota and Ohio), Britain and Switzerland.
+Based in part on her doctoral research her first book, Immigration Policy from 1970 to the Present (Routledge) was published in 2016.

 With Monash colleague Associate Professor Seamus O'Hanlon, Rachel has recently published two peer-reviewed articles:

 - Rachel Stevens and Seamus O'Hanlon (2018), "Intimate Oral Histories: Intercultural Romantic Relationships in Postwar Australia," Australian Historical Studies Volume 49, Issue 3, pp. 359-377